eclipse-wakaama/wakaama/README.md

 - WAKAAMA_TRANSPORT: Select the implementation of the transport layer.
 One of:
   - POSIX_UDP: A simple UDP implementation using the POSIX socket API.
   - TINYDTLS: Use DTLS with the 'tinydtls' library.
-  - TESTING: A special transport layer used for unit testing.
   - NONE: No transport layer is provided.

 If `NONE` is chosen, the user of Wakaama needs to implement a custom transport layer.
 Check the available implementations for more information.